 The X-59 airplane is dubbed by some as "the son of Concorde" and is being manufactured, on behalf of NASA, by security and aerospace company Lockheed Martin.

 NASA's X-59 isn't a prototype for a commercial airliner and can't carry passengers -- but its quiet, supersonic tech could be adopted by aircraft manufacturers in future designs.

 "The start of manufacturing on the project marks a great leap forward for the X-59 and the future of quiet supersonic commercial travel," said Peter Iosifidis, Low Boom Flight Demonstrator program manager Lockheed Martin Skunk Works in a statement.

 NASA awarded Lockheed Martin a $247.5 million contract to build the highly anticipated aircraft.

 Creating a supersonic aircraft that doesn't produce sonic booms would be a game-changer for aviation.
 Before being taken out of service, Concorde's speed was restricted over certain land routes because of disruptive sound waves.

 If NASA's experimental project works, it should help make supersonic flight more economical.

-During the testing period, NASA will use supersonic F/A-18 Hornet jets over Galveston, Texas, to mimic the sonic profile of the X-59 while a group of around 500 residents document the noise levels -- if there are any.
+NASA completed tests in November 2018, using supersonic F/A-18 Hornet jets over Galveston, Texas, to mimic the sonic profile of the X-59 while a group of around 500 residents documented the noise levels.

-By performing dives at the speed of sound, the jets will produce two types of sonic boom in order to truly determine the sound they produce on the ground.
+By performing dives at the speed of sound, the jets produced two types of sonic boom in order to truly determine the sound they produce on the ground.